quantopian/pyfolio/README.md

 At the core of pyfolio is a so-called tear sheet that consists of various individual plots that provide a comprehensive image of the performance of a trading algorithm.
-Here is an example of a tear sheet of a returns-based analysis of the `$FB` stock:
+Here is an example of a tear sheet of a the Zipline algo included as one of our example notebooks:

 ![example tear 1](https://github.com/quantopian/pyfolio/raw/master/docs/example_tear_1.png "Example tear sheet created from a Zipline algo")
 ![example tear 2](https://github.com/quantopian/pyfolio/raw/master/docs/example_tear_2.png)